wolfgangj/bone-lisp/README.md

   (they are nice, but make things more complex)
 * Cross-cutting concerns
   (probably very useful for the memory region stuff)

-### What it does not (and won't)

-I have no interest at all in adding these features to Bone Lisp.

 * Garbage collection
   (obviously, since the whole point of Bone Lisp is to avoid it)